nuejs/nue/packages/www/docs/roadmap.md

 Edit a shared component and watch it update across all running sites.
 Change the global color scheme and see it cascade everywhere.
 Add a new API endpoint and it's available to all sites.

 ## Deployments
-Deploy your multi-site setup to CloudFlare CDN:
+Deploy your multi-site setup directly to cloud:

 ```sh
 # Push all sites (only changed files)